Video DRM protection: how to actually stop downloads

 A watermark pinned to one corner is a watermark someone crops out.
 The version that survives moves around the frame, or rides as a striped overlay, so there's no clean crop that removes it without wrecking the picture.
 If you watermark, make it a moving one.

 This one is easy to miss.
 Some platforms expose a direct file URL in their API or player config for "convenience," and that link sidesteps every player-level protection you set.
-Before trusting a setup, look at what the network requests and API responses actually hand out — protection at the player counts for nothing if a raw file URL is one tab away.
+Before trusting a setup, look at what the network requests and API responses hand out: protection at the player counts for nothing if a raw file URL is one tab away.

 How to turn on video DRM in practice

-DRM has a reputation for being hard because, done the traditional way, it is: you license a DRM service, stand up or integrate a license server, package each video into the format each system needs, and wire it into a player that completes the unlock check on every browser.
-That's a real engineering project, and it's why standalone DRM has historically been an enterprise-only line item.
+DRM has a reputation for being hard because, done the traditional way, it is: you license a DRM service, stand up a license server, package each video for each system, and wire it into a player that completes the unlock check on every browser.
+That's a real engineering project, and why standalone DRM has historically been enterprise-only.

 On a hosting platform with DRM built in, the same outcome is a setting.
 The rough flow on Kinescope:

-1. Switch on encryption for the project (it's a project-level setting on the Super plan, and it covers every video in that project).
-Encrypting an existing project runs in the background and usually finishes within a day.
+1. Switch on encryption for the project (a project-level setting on the Super plan, covering every video in it).
+Encrypting an existing project runs in the background, usually within a day.

-2. Use the original embed code from your Kinescope dashboard.
-It already contains everything DRM needs and serves your site over HTTPS, since DRM won't play without a valid SSL certificate.
+2. Use the original embed code from your dashboard (it already contains everything DRM needs) and serve your site over HTTPS, since DRM won't play without a valid SSL certificate.

 3. Add the surrounding layers you want: domain restrictions, signed URLs, and a watermark template with the viewer identifier.

-4. Test the failure case.
-Open the video, then try to grab it with a download extension.
-A correct setup returns an error instead of a saved file, and anything pulled another way comes back scrambled and won't play.
+4. Test the failure case: open the video, then try to grab it with a download extension.
+A correct setup returns an error instead of a saved file, and anything pulled another way comes back scrambled.

-That last step is worth doing once, for your own peace of mind: open the finished video and try to grab it with a download extension, and watch it come back empty.
-It also catches the setup mistakes that leave a gap — encryption still processing, an old embed code, a missing SSL certificate — before your viewers do.
+That last step is worth doing once: it catches the setup mistakes that leave a gap (encryption still processing, an old embed code, a missing SSL certificate) before your viewers do.

 Does DRM slow playback down or break devices?